martinedb/personal-portfolio/planning.md

 This file is a brainstorming page/braindumping page for what I want my personal portfolio to look like.

-Languages to Be Used for Website: HTML, CSS, JS, React.js
+### Languages to Be Used for Website
+HTML, CSS, JS frontend, React.js for backend
+Use Swiper.js for project sliders
+Use Tailwind CSS

 ## Organization of Coding Files
 I want to have separate HTML files for the following types of pages.